RhiMoore1/flatiron-phase-3-project-cli-makeup-viewer-app/notes/config_setup.md

         -
     - session.query(Makeup).get(id)

-## 10. create the entry point for CLI - (Friday Lecture need to watch)
+## 10. create the entry point for CLI
  - create a new cli.py file
     - create a cli class and call start method to instantiate new cli and run start method
         - app = Cli()
         - app.start()
-    -

 ## 11. Git branches
  - git checkout -b migrations_work